dlg1206/discord-quote-bot/readme.md

 `[pre-context] "[quote]" [post-context] -[quotee]`

+Examples:
+- (holding a calculator) "What are you?" -Charlie Day
+- "I reign supreme over everyone in this school!
+I’m the golden god of this place!" (proceedes to run away) -Dennis Reynolds

 ## Custom Quote Lists
 By default, QuoteBot will use the [`quotes`](quotes) directory for storing quotes.
 To use a different quote directory, make a new directory with an empty `quotes.json` file.
 Then rerun QuoteBot with the directory as an argument like so: